-5.10.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.11.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would result in long-term, significant benefits to the terrestrial and aquatic environment at Beaver Lake through the protection of the land parcels by placing them in federal ownership.
+Acquisition of privately owned parcels from willing sellers would result in long-term, minor to moderate benefits to Beaver Lake.
 While spills of hazardous wastes from adjacent property are always a risk, USACE policy would prevent the storage of any such materials on federal fee owned property.

-5.11 Aesthetics
+5.12 Aesthetics